melgenek/melgenek/_posts/2018-05-20-spring-video-service.md

 If the MIME cannot be determined, the content type is specified as byte stream.
 * finally, we set video resource as a body.

-The only thing left to make it a fully blown video player is a bit of html :)
+The only thing left to make it a full-blown video player is a bit of html :)

 ```html
 <video autoplay="autoplay" controls>
     <source src="/videos/fish.mp4/full" type="video/mp4">